sasiqwerty/Mind/output-process.md

 IMG-20231015-WA0019.jpg

-To use PSM connections while in the PVVVA, what are the minimum safe permissions a user or group will need?
+Q : To use PSM connections while in the PVVVA, what are the minimum safe permissions a user or group will need?
+A: (1) List Accounts, Use Accounts

-List Accounts, Use Accounts
+1. List Accounts, Use Accounts
-List Accounts, Use Accounts, Retrieve Accounts
+2. List Accounts, Use Accounts, Retrieve Accounts
-Use Accounts
+3. Use Accounts
-List Accounts, Use Accounts, Retrieve Accounts, Access Safe without confirmation
+4. List Accounts, Use Accounts, Retrieve Accounts, Access Safe without confirmation

 IMG-20231015-WA0020.jpg

 What must you specify when configuring a discovery scan for UNIX?
 (Choose 2)
+answer : CPM Scanner
+list of machines to scan

+Options

 Vault Administrator
 CPM Scanner